ArchiveOfMerit/verified-academic-record/README.md

 - integrity hashes
 - supporting governance and provenance documentation

+## Rights

+All rights are reserved unless expressly stated otherwise.

+Citation to this repository or its released record materials does not, by itself, grant permission to reproduce or reuse the contents beyond what is allowed by law.

 ## Releases

 Tagged releases preserve stable public reference points for verification, citation consistency, and archival continuity.